Syndicate Rules Season VIII

 (2) If a player cannot make it on time then he must notify us in advance.
 This can be by email until noon on game day and by text after that.
 Please include your name and a realistic ETA.

-(3) If a player does not arrive on time, and does not notify us, and we are sold out, then that player may lose his reserved seat to a player on the wait list.
+(3) If a player does not arrive on time (15 minutes prior to the start) , and does not notify us, and we are sold out, then that player may lose his/her reserved seat to a player on the wait list.
 The late player would then become an alternate.

-(5) All players must arrive and begin play by the start of level 6thh.
-This includes the playoffs.
+(5) All players must arrive and begin play by the start of level 6th.
 There will be no exceptions to this rule.

-· Capacity/Invitations: The Syndicate can only accommodate 70 players at a tournament.
-Priority for seating is given first to regular players from previous seasons, then to players that have participated regularly in the current season, and then to newcomers and the rest of the list.
+Capacity/Invitations: The Syndicate has limited seating capacity.
+Priority for seating is given first to regular players from previous seasons, then to players that have participated regularly in the current season, and then to newcomers and then the rest of the list.
 The Syndicate cannot guarantee that there will be space available at every event.

 · The Wait List: If a tournament sells out then you may get on the “reserve” list.
 Simply send an email to firstname.lastname@example.org.
 Please include your mobile number in your email.
 If space becomes available via cancelation or otherwise, then reserves will be notified in the order that we received their email.
 If no space becomes available then a reserve is welcome to come by on tournament day to see if there is an opening.
 There is no guarantee of a seat.
 Reserves that are present at the tournament will take precedence over those waiting at home or elsewhere.